-This discrepancy likely comes from the model’s training.
-Developers might train AI facial recognition software with more photos of people who are light-skinned than they do dark-skinned and more men than women, automatically making the platform better at identifying light-skinned men.
+That discrepancy likely comes from the model’s training.
+Developers may train AI facial recognition software with more photos of people who are light-skinned than they do dark-skinned and more men than women, automatically making the platform better at identifying light-skinned men.

 Past bias informs future bias, and organizations can’t move forward until they address it.

 For hiring decisions, this might lead it to favor men over women or white candidates over minorities because that’s who the company has hired in the past.
 Companies especially need to be cognizant of this if they’ve been around a long time—more than 50 or 60 years.
 Past bias informs future bias, and organizations can’t move forward until they address it.

-“When used properly, AI can help to reduce hiring bias by creating a more accessible job application process and completely blind screening and scheduling process,” says Birch Faber, marketing VP for XOR.
+“When used properly, AI can help to reduce hiring bias by creating a more accessible job application process and completely blind screening and scheduling process,” said Birch Faber, marketing VP for XOR.
 “Companies can also create an automated screening and scheduling process using AI so that factors like a candidate’s name, accent, or origin don’t disqualify a candidate early in the hiring process.

 Also read: Why the Tech Industry Struggles with DE&I